ozakary/data-RbM2O5F/first_principle_calculations/README.md

 ## Directory Structure

-As this data requires more storage capacity than the 2GB allowed on **GitHub Free**, it has been uploaded to Figshare and can be accessed using the following DOI:
+As this data requires more storage capacity than the 2GB allowed on **GitHub Free**, it has been uploaded to Figshare and can be accessed using the following [link](https://figshare.com/s/d46c45bf42e6dc512317)

 The directory structure for this data is: